-"Why is there a government at all?
+"Why is there a congress at all, or a president?
 We could vote with our phones, multiple times per day if there were direct democracy."

 "Every decision would be in the hands of the people."

-"No political parties to abuse, no MP expenses scandals.
+"No political offices to abuse, no officials to bribe.
 Government by the masses, for the masses."

 "You'd still need some people in charge."